vladyslavt97/Anait-Vanoian_website/README.md

 # TODO

 1. add db for the news page
 2. sort concerts based on
 3. styling concerts
+4. contact: add subject and name?

 ## make sure that WM has the respective fucntionality to update the DB